hsiaoairplane/grafana-operator-webhook/README.md

 ## Overview

-The **Grafana Operator CR Webhook** is a Kubernetes admission webhook designed to optimize the handling of ArgoCD `Application` resources by filtering out unnecessary updates to reduce API server load and ETCD database growth.
+The **Grafana Operator CR Webhook** is a Kubernetes admission webhook designed to optimize the handling of Grafana Operator `GrafanaDashboard` resources by filtering out unnecessary updates to reduce API server load and ETCD database growth.

 ### Benefits